docinfosci/canvasxpress-python/README.md

 ### Enhancements

+_Pinned CanvasXpress versions are now supported!_

+To facilitate productin and reproducible research environments, the edition of CanvasXpress to be used can now be set.
+For example, version `34.9`.
+By default the latest available edition of CanvasXpress will be used.

 _We recently released our Plotly Dash integration!_ 🥳 🎉

 A complete list of enhancements by release date is available at the